allamand/cdk-magento-fargate/README.md

 /opt/bitnami/scripts/magento/entrypoint.sh /opt/bitnami/scripts/magento/run.sh
 ```

-If the Task didn't start properly, you can exec into the debug pod and manually execute the previous command to help figure out where comes the problem is.
+If the Task didn't start properly, you can exec into the MagentoServiceAdmin task and manually execute the previous command to help figure out where comes the problem is.

+- This can be Magento Marketplace credentials issues
-- This can be credentials issues, like bad passwords format :
+- This can be bad ElasticSearch passwords format :

   ```
   In SearchConfig.php line 81: